 Copper-nickel alloys are ideal for marine uses such as seawater pipework or desalination units because they are highly resistant to seawater flow and hardly susceptible to the attachment of marine organisms.
 Nickel improves the corrosion resistance and strength of copper without a loss on ductility.

 Gunmetals are mixes of copper, tin, zinc and lead known for their corrosion resistance, good strength and ease of casting.
 They are used to make intricate castings required to be pressure tight like pumps, valves and pipe fittings.
 Where loads and speeds are moderate, bearings are also often made of gunmetals.
 These alloys are also used in modern statues.

 Beryllium-copper in the fully heat treated and cold worked condition is the hardest and strongest of all copper alloys.
 Its mechanical properties are similar to many high strength alloy steels, but it has better corrosion resistance as well as electrical and thermal conductivity than any of them.
 Beryllium-copper alloys are used for example in springs, electrical contacts, valves, pumps, different kinds of non-magnetic, non-sparking tools and injection molds.

-This material selection flow chart is a guideline to help for a pre-selection.
+This product selection tool application is a guideline to help for a pre-selection.
 It is based on AMPCO METAL expertise and long experience dealing with such alloys and applications.
-This is a simplified guideline, other parameters like sliding & corrosion properties, as well as a good understanding of the application are necessary to make the final selection and AMPCO METAL technical experts are here to support you in fine tuning you choice for a fit for purpose and most cost effective solution.
+Parameters like sliding & corrosion properties, as well as a good understanding of the application, are necessary to make the final selection and AMPCO METAL technical experts are here to support you in fine-tuning your choice for a fit for purpose and most cost-effective solution.